yaoshengxu/yaoshengxu.github.io/_pages/about.md

 ### Research

-My research focuses on **stochastic modeling and control of complex service systems**, with an emphasis on **queueing theory, stochastic networks, and high-dimensional control**.
+My research focuses on **stochastic modeling and control of complex service systems**, with an emphasis on queueing theory, stochastic networks, and high-dimensional control.
 I study steady-state behavior and dynamic control, particularly in heavy-traffic regimes, using stochastic-process theory and computational methods.
 Applications include dynamic matching, data centers, and LLM serving systems.

 ### Ph.D.
 Opportunities

-I am looking for Ph.D. students interested in
-## high-dimensional stochastic control
-## queueing theory and stochastic processing networks
+I am looking for Ph.D. students in two broad areas: high-dimensional stochastic control and queueing theory and stochastic processing networks.
-Current research directions include deep-learning-based computational methods for high-dimensional control and heavy-traffic analysis of queueing networks.
-A strong mathematical background is a plus.
 Please feel free to reach out if you are interested.